man3ng/cse15l-lab-reports/lab1.md

 - Using cat
   ```
+  # Just my username on my home terminal

+  trilosophe@Trilosophes-MPB-16 ~

+  trilosophe@Trilosophes-MPB-16 ~ % cat
+  My name is Tri
+  My name is Tri
+  This is an input
+  This is an input

   ```
+  I am in my home directory `Users/trilosophe`.
+When using `cat` without an argument, it will like like a repeater to me.
+Everything I input, once I press entered, will be throw out exactly the same on the terminal screen.

 ### Using `cd`, `ls`, `cat` a path to with a directory as an argument.
 - Using cd
 - Using ls